boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/general/development.md

 There is a
-[pretty good tutorial how to fork a repository](https://help.github.com/articles/fork-a-repo) on the [GitHub help pages](https://help.github.com/), where you can also find more informations about working with git and GitHub.
+[pretty good tutorial how to fork a repository](https://help.github.com/articles/fork-a-repo) on the [GitHub help pages](https://help.github.com/), where you can also find more information about working with git and GitHub.

-The next steps are explained in the section about `Creating topic branches and commiting your work`.
+The next steps are explained in the section about `Creating topic branches and committing your work`.

 ### Checking out a local copy of BOLTS